PyAr/fades/README.rst

     check_updates=true
     dependency=requests;django>=1.8  # separated by semicolon

-There is a little difference in how fades handle these settings: "dependecy", "pip-options" and "virtualenv-options".
+There is a little difference in how fades handle these settings: "dependency", "pip-options" and "virtualenv-options".
 In these cases you have to use a semicolon separated list.

 The most important thing is that these options will be merged.
-So if you configure in `/etc/fades/fades.ini` "dependency=requests" you will have requests in all the virtualenvs createds by fades.
+So if you configure in `/etc/fades/fades.ini` "dependency=requests" you will have requests in all the virtualenvs created by fades.

 How to clean up old virtualenvs?
 --------------------------------